kakshaycs/numerical_method/README.md

 .
 working
 plss help me
-code is on neatbeans ide
+code is on neatbeans IDE
 thankx in advance

 preferance language(java,python,c,and c++)